SENATE COMMITTEE ON COMMITTEES AND RULES

 Please note that the following contains bold text for additions and strikeouts indicating deleted text.
 Deleted text is notated with [Delete] [End Delete].
 Added text is notated with [Add] [End Add].

-(a) [Delete] The Senate [End Delete] [Add] Elected senators [End Add] shall elect annually [Delete] from among its elected faculty members [End Delete] a Chair-Elect and a Secretary from among [Add] faculty [End Add] members who are serving as elected faculty senators in the current Senate year.
+(b) [Delete] The Senate [End Delete] [Add] Elected senators [End Add] shall elect annually [Delete] from among its elected faculty members [End Delete] a Chair-Elect and a Secretary from among [Add] faculty [End Add] members who are serving as elected faculty senators in the current Senate year.
+The Secretary shall be eligible for reelection, but shall serve no more than three consecutive one-year terms.
+The Chair-Elect, at the end of one year of service in that office, shall automatically succeed to the office of Chair.
+The Chair, at the end of one year of service in that office, shall automatically succeed to the office of Immediate Past Chair.

 SENATE COMMITTEE ON COMMITTEES AND RULES